 1. If the demat account is registered in the name of two individuals, both parties will need to sign the Account Closure Form together.

 2. The unused part of the delivery instruction slip booklet should be returned to the DP.

 3. The account closure takes place 7-10 days after the form has been submitted.

 4. There are no charges for closure of account.
-Nothing prevents you from re-opening a demat account with the same DP again.
+Nothing prevents you to open a demat account again with the same DP again.

 5. Even though SEBI allows a single investor to operate multiple demat accounts, it is only wise to close inactive demat accounts to avoid unnecessary charges and costs for upkeep of the account.

 Related Articles: How to Open a Demat Account Without a Broker | Factors to Keep in Mind While Opening a Demat account | Factors to Consider When Opening a Demat Account | 10 Points to Remember When Operating your Demat Account | Types Of Demat Account & Trading Account